 Merdeka Square, which translates directly to Independence Square, is an important landmark location in Kuala Lumpur.
 This is where the Union Jack was lowered and the Malaysian flag was raised for the first time on the 31st of August, 1957.
 The Malaysian flag flies proudly here now on one of the tallest flagpoles in the world at a height of 95 meters.

 The city’s oldest mosque, Masjid Jamek was built in 1909.
 Visitors are welcome in the mosque, however, when we visited, it was closed for renovations.
-But if you are in the area visiting Merdeka Square or the Sultan Adbul Sumad Building, it’s definitely worth a stop.
+But if you are in the area visiting Merdeka Square or the Sultan Abdul Samad Building, it’s definitely worth a stop.

-Looking for some souvenirs before you leave KL?
+Looking for some souvenirs before you leave Kuala Lumpur?
 Central Market might be just what you’re looking for.
-You can find everything here from clothes, to fridge magnets, to bottle sand art and paintings.
+You can find everything here from clothes to fridge magnets, to bottle sand art and paintings.
 It’s all indoors and air-conditioned, so it’s a good place to get a break from the heat if you’re on your way back to China Town from Masjid Jamek.
 Depending on your haggling skills, you might get better bargains on Petaling Street.

-KL is easy to get around; other than the train to the Batu Caves, we walked everywhere.
+Getting around Kuala Lumpur is fairly easy; other than the train to the Batu Caves, we walked everywhere.
 There is both a metro system, a monorail line and a commuter train service, so just double-check your connections before getting on.
+Kuala Lumpur airport is well connected by public transport to KL Sentral Station as well.
 Station staff generally speak English and are very helpful.
+There is a KLIA Transit Travel Card available which you can pre-load and top up as you go for added convenience.
+It works on all trains and buses and can even be loaded with cash to use as payment in certain shops.

 Over To You